Geoffrey Gaunt

 Geoffrey Gaunt (1916–15 September 1940) was a British fighter pilot who served with the Royal Air Force during the Second World War.
-He was killed during the Battle of Britain while flying with No. 609 Squadron.
+A friend of flying ace David Moore Crook, he was killed during the Battle of Britain while flying with No. 609 Squadron.

 Early life

 Geoffrey Norman Gaunt was born in Blackpool, in the United Kingdom, in early 1916.
 He was from a well-known textile family and screen star James Mason was a cousin.
 He went to The Leys School in Cambridge for his education.
 Once his schooling was completed, he worked for a tobacco company in Huddersfield.
 He also joined the Auxiliary Air Force (AAF), serving with No. 609 (West Riding of Yorkshire) Squadron.
 This was a bomber squadron, equipped with Hawker Harts, but in 1939 was converted to a fighter squadron and began to receive Supermarine Spitfire fighters.

 Second World War

 On the outbreak of the Second World War, Gaunt was called up to serve with the Royal Air Force.
 He went to No. 9 Elementary Flying Training School at Ansty in October, and once he completed his training there proceeded to the Flying Training School at Cranwell in April 1940, where he was commissioned as a pilot officer in the Auxiliary Air Force.
 In July, Gaunt then went to No. 7 Operational Training Unit at Hawarden.
-After converting to Spitfires there, he rejoined No. 609 Squadron on 16 August 1940 at Warmwell.
+After converting to Spitfires there, he rejoined No. 609 Squadron on 16 August at Warmwell.
 There, the squadron was part of No. 10 Group and tasked with the defence of southwest England.